PrefectHQ/prefect/docs/integrations/prefect-gcp/index.md

 ```
 </div>

-## Authenticate using a credentials block
+## Authenticate using a GCP Credentials block

-authenticate with a service account in order to use `prefect-gcp`.
+Authenticate with a service account to use `prefect-gcp` services.

- `prefect-gcp` is able to safely save and load the service account, so they can be reused across the collection!
-Simply follow the steps below.

-1. Refer to the [GCP service account documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) on how to create and download a service account key file.
+1. Refer to the [GCP service account documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) to create and download a service account key file.
 2. Copy the JSON contents.
-3. Create a short script, replacing the placeholders with your information.
+3. Use the Python code below, replace the placeholders with your information.

 ```python
 from prefect_gcp import GcpCredentials